openedx-unsupported/devstack/README.rst

    Build failed running pavelib.assets.update_assets: Subprocess return code: 137

 This error is an indication that your docker process died during execution.
 Most likely, this error is due to running out of memory.
-If your Docker configuration is set to 2GB (docker for mac default), increase it to 4GB (the current recommendation).
-If your Docker configuration is set to 4GB, then try 6GB.
+Try increasing the memory allocated to Docker.

 Docker is using lots of CPU time when it should be idle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~